cahueya/concrete5-gdpr/DISCUSSIONS.md

 * Pseudonymisation.
 GDPR requires that even in the case of a data breach, the personal data of the website customers (Name, Address, Birthdata) should not be usable to the intruder.
 This requires encryption of the data.
 * An example of pseudonymisation is encryption, which renders the original data unintelligible and the process cannot be reversed without access to the correct decryption key.
 The GDPR requires that this additional information (such as the decryption key) be kept separately from the pseudonymised data.
 Pseudonymisation is recommended to reduce the risks to the concerned data subjects and also help controllers and processors to meet their data-protection obligations (Recital 28).
 Although the GDPR encourages the use of pseudonymisation to "reduce risks to the data subjects," (Recital 28) pseudonymised data is still considered personal data (Recital 26) and therefore remains covered by the GDPR. https://en.wikipedia.org/wiki/General_Data_Protection_Regulation#Pseudonymisation
+**Update** from a recent webinar, it seems like a database that is protected with regular measures is ok.
 * Right to acces.
 You need to enable the customer access to their personal data.
-This means: a user profile is mandatory and needs to be accessible to the user.
-But the user shall have the possibility to keep their profile private.
+This means: EITHER a user profile is mandatory and needs to be accessible to the user, but the user shall have the possibility to keep their profile private.
+OR you need to provide a user with the data you have had collected of them within **one month** after they request it.
 * Right to erasure.
 The user must be able to delete the profile.
 I assume that deleting the user profile includes removing the data from the database.
+This should either be part of a user profile or you must fulfill the users request for deletion within one month after request.
 * Data portability.
 There must be a possibility to export the personal data so that it can be imported to another system.
+So you either provide the user data in an easy-to-get format (Copy&Paste-friendly) OR as an export batch OR you need to hand it out to the user within one month after their request.

 ## Solutions

 I will try to outline which technical solutions would help comply to GDPR:

 ### Registration process
 * Double-Opt-In (Email Confirmation)